-Struggling to transition from the holiday traditions of the past to the new routines with blended families is a normal part of divorce, so know you’re not alone.
+Struggling to transition from the holiday traditions of the past to the new routines with blended families is a normal part of life after collaborative divorce, so know you’re not alone.
 On top of the holiday hustle and stress everyone experiences, divorcees can have it even tougher.

 Even if you’re feeling blue because of the changes in your holiday plans this year, there are still ways to feel merry and bright.
 Here are 5 tips to survive the holidays, maintain your sanity, and preserve your personal wellness.

 - Plan Accordingly

 Don’t wait until the last minute to figure out with your ex what your kids’ plans will be for the holidays.
 That will only build up the stress as the days get closer.

 Instead, make travel arrangements and logistical plans with your ex far in advance so that your kids can get on-board and you can rest assured that things are handled.

 High expectations of what the holidays “should” be like can readily lead to disappointment, not just for divorcees, but for everyone!
 Let go of the idea of perfection and embrace whatever your new holiday looks like.
 By keeping an open mind you’ll allow yourself to feel more joy instead of getting caught up in what you wish your holiday was like.

 One of the best parts about the spirit of Christmas, Hanukkah, Kwanza, or your celebration of choice is that they all embrace generosity and service to the community and world.
 Embrace this giving spirit by volunteering at a homeless shelter, sponsoring a child, or finding another unique way to help those who might need it.
 Not only will this feed the soul, but it will also redirect your energy and attention away from former holidays and things that might be missing.

 - Create Some Magic for the Kids